 Thoughtworks and the services we provide to our clients run on data (including personal data).
-Each type of data has different levels of sensitivity and criticality, and we must use and manage it accordingly to mitigate the risk of unauthorized exposure, comply with data protection and securities laws, and meet the contractual obligations we have with our clients regarding protecting their information.
+Each type of data has different levels of sensitivity and criticality, and we must use and manage it accordingly to mitigate the risk of unauthorized exposure, comply with data protection and information laws, and meet the contractual and confidentiality obligations we have with our clients to protect their information.